Super Mario Maker: Critical reception

+Community

 The increasingly rich online library of user-generated content has been individually showcased and praised by reviewers, and has been praised by Mario series co-creator Takashi Tezuka.
 He described Nintendo's overall restraint in the gameplay difficulty of its own content, in the interest of mass appeal.
 He expressed both appreciation and caution for the fact that the users do not necessarily share the same restraint in their creations.

 The game would contribute to a resurgence in the Kaizo level designing community, which creates extremely difficult levels to test patience and skill.

 Many players criticized Nintendo for removing their online courses without warning or explanation.
 Patrick Klepek of Kotaku wrote that Nintendo should have made sure anyone creating levels for the game was aware of the company's strict policies regarding level creation so they would know what Nintendo would not find acceptable.

+In May 2016, Nintendo announced that more than 7.2 million courses had been created worldwide, which had been played more than 600 million times.
+At the announcement of the discontinuation of the 3DS and Wii U online servers, an online community dubbed "Team 0%" attempted to complete any remaining uncleared levels from the game before the shutdown in April 2024, a goal which was achieved on March 15.
+At the time of the discontinuation announcement, 25,000 levels remained uncleared, with 1,000 of which being completed in the first seven days.
+By March 2024, only 178 remained.
+The final level to be cleared was "The Last Dance".
+The level "Trimming The Herbs" was previously regarded to be the last; however, it was revealed to be completed by the level's creator using TAS tools.
+Despite this, the level would eventually be cleared legitimately on April 5, three days before the shutdown.

 Sales

 Super Mario Maker debuted in Japan with more than 138,000 physical copies sold; it had sales of 245,000 copies in its first three weeks, by the end of September 2015.
 It was the second best-selling game in the UK in its first week of release, debuting at No. 2 on the UK software retail chart.
 It was the fourth fastest-selling game for the Wii U since the console's debut in 2012.
 In its first three weeks on sale in North America, 445,000 copies had been sold, with over 500,000 sold by the end of September 2015.
 Sales in the United States reached 1 million in mid-January 2016, making it the sixth Wii U game to do so in the country.
 By March 2021, 4.02 million copies had been sold worldwide.
 The Nintendo 3DS version had 162,180 copies sold within its first week of release in Japan.
 As of December 23, 2016, the Nintendo 3DS version had 448,160 copies sold in the region.
 As of December 31, 2016, 2 million copies had been sold for 3DS.
 By the end of March 2017, total 3DS sales reached 2.34 million.

-In May 2016, Nintendo announced that more than 7.2 million courses had been created worldwide, which had been played more than 600 million times.